antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Colorectal tumors with MSI do not have the same response to chemotherapeutics and are an important subgroup to look at for specialized treatments.
 In the Watanabe data set we found MLH1 as a possibly important player.
 We will now corroborate our findings in another dataset.
-Not only because this is an old set (look up
-the background information in the information panel of the dataset selection grid), but it is  common practice to validate your results with other sources.
+Not only because this is an old set (look up the background information in the information panel of the dataset selection grid), but it is  common practice to validate your results with other sources.
 We will use a dataset that we already looked at with the t-SNE clustering algorithm.

 #### MSI in tcga set

-* Select **Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36**
+* Go back to the main page, and select **Tumor Colon Adenocarcinoma (students) - tcga - 204 - tpm - gencode36**

-* Perform the **Differential Expression between two groups** analysis for **microsatellite_instability** (no vs yes), and perform the analysis on the gene set **Broad 2020 09 c6 oncogenic**. **Submit**
+* Perform the **Differential Expression between two groups** analysis for **microsatellite_instability** (no vs yes), and perform the analysis on the gene set **Broad 2023 10 c6 oncogenic**. **Submit**
 * Click again on the MHL1 gene magnifying glass.

 In this set too MLH1 seems to play a key role for MSI related CRCs.
 It would be interesting to find out which genes are possibly regulated by the MLH1 gene.